UW-Whitewater | Online

 You can also determine potential transfer credit by using Transferology.
 Transferology is a fast and free way to determine how credits may transfer from one institution to another.

-UW-Whitewater students may apply for financial aid in the form of grants, loans, scholarships, or employment.
-All of these make up a "Financial Aid Package" and may be offered individually or in various combinations.
+Students completing a degree program may be eligible for financial aid in the form of grants, loans, scholarships, or employment.
+All of these make up a “Financial Aid Package” and may be offered singly or in various combinations.
 Since funds are limited, priority for aid is based on financial need and how promptly applications are filed.
+To find out, or if you have other financial aid questions, contact the financial aid staff person assigned to you or try uwwfao@uww.edu or 262-472-1130.

 Online Bachelor’s of Applied Arts and Sciences Emphases